Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A field of frozen blades bursts forth in a length 6 *(9m)* cone extending from a point you can see within range and shatters; each creature in the area must make a 5d8 Cold damage plus 5d6 Slashing damage.
 On a success, a creature takes half as much damage.
-At Higher Levels.
-The Cold damage increases by 1d8 and the Slashing damage increases by 1d6 for each spell slot level above 6.
+**Using a Higher-Level Spell Slot.** The Cold damage increases by 1d8 and the Slashing damage increases by 1d6 for each spell slot level above 6.
 - **Classes**: Druid, Sorcerer, Warlock, Wizard *(Source: CS)*